 Online Teacher Courses for Credit

-- Cognitive Perspectives in Psychology - Examine memory types and storage, how memories are categorized, memory retrieval and long- and short-term memory.
+- Cognitive Perspective in Psychology - Examine memory types and storage, how memories are categorized, memory retrieval and long- and short-term memory.

 - Motivation in Learning - Find out why motivation is important in a teaching environment and learn about social-cognitive, attribution, expectancy value and goal orientation theories.